cli3338198/lemon/README.md

 - **Keyboard Shortcuts:** Integrate keyboard shortcuts for a more seamless coding experience.
 [PLANNED]
 - **Performance:** Implement tools to monitor the performance of code execution, helping users optimize their code.
 Provide detailed logs and reports on execution times and memory usage.
 [PLANNED]
 - **Documentation/Tutorials:** Create comprehensive documentation and interactive tutorials to help users get started.
 [PLANNED]
+- **Multiple Function Calls in Isolates:** Allow users to make multiple function calls and output them all to the console.
+Each function call will run in a unique "isolate" provided by `isolated-vm`, ensuring that each execution is secure and independent.
+This feature facilitates running and managing multiple functions concurrently, with clear separation between their execution contexts.
+[PLANNED]

 ## Project Wireframe